rahulkumarbalai/Shopping-Cart/README.md

 This sample application demonstrates a simple shopping cart built using React

 ## Demo
-- Demo hosted on Netlify: [Todos](https://rahulkumarbalai-shopping-cart.netlify.app/)
+- Demo hosted on Netlify: [Shopping Cart](https://rahulkumarbalai-shopping-cart.netlify.app/)

 # Build using
 - React